wasp-u/obrio-test/README.md

 ## Important!!

-Before launching the application, you should also fill in the environment variables in the file .env you can use .env.example for this
+Before launching the application, you should also fill in the environment variables in the file .env

 ```bash